iai-group/DBpedia-Entity/README.md

 If using this collection in a publication, please cite the following paper:
 <pre>
-@inproceedings{Hasibi:2017:DTC,
+@inproceedings{Hasibi:2017:DVT,
-	author = {Hasibi, Faegheh and Nikolaev, Fedor and Xiong, Chenyan and Balog, Krisztian and Bratsberg, Svein Erik, Kotov, Alexander and Callan, Jamie}, booktitle = {Proceedings of the 40th international ACM SIGIR conference on Research and development in Information Retrieval}, title = {DBpedia-Entity v2: A Test Collection for Entity Search}, series = {SIGIR '17},
-	year = {2017},
-   publisher = {ACM}
+ author =    {Hasibi, Faegheh and Nikolaev, Fedor and Xiong, Chenyan and Balog, Krisztian and Bratsberg, Svein Erik and Kotov, Alexander and Callan, Jamie}, title =     {DBpedia-Entity V2: A Test Collection for Entity Search}, booktitle = {Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval}, series =    {SIGIR '17}, year =      {2017}, pages =     {1265--1268}, doi =       {10.1145/3077136.3080751}, publisher = {ACM}
 }
 </pre>